Overview

 The mechanism of action of LDN in treating MS appears to be via Toll-like receptor 4 antagonism and/or opioid growth factor antagonism [Toljan2018 🕮 ].

-Dr. Weyrich has been trained in the use of Low Dose Naltrexone (LDN).
+Dr. Weyrich has been trained to use Low Dose Naltrexone (LDN).
 However, Dr. Weyrich has not treated any cases of MS with LDN.

 Please see What is Low Dose Naltrexone? for more information.